gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 models.
-We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True skill statistic, as suggested in @Carlson2020EmbSpe.
+We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True skill statistic, as suggested by @Carlson2020EmbSpe.

 ## Quantification of ecological uniqueness